AlysonNumberFIVE/CompilerGenerator/README.md

 A slight drawback with this format's design is the heavy reliance on regex knowledge to simulate the DFAs needed for the target language.
 An optional add-on will be an init file that auto-generates common regexes for common language constructs to speed up spec file development.

+## TODO
+- Add functionality for error logging and reporting.
+This will be quite monolithic as this must span entire commpiler.
+- Complete unittesting
+- More reading for the Automated Parsing phase